Coolant stop leak

 If you don’t know how to do that, don’t buy that type of product.

 However, if you buy a product that says you can add it to your coolant reservoir, don’t believe the times the manufacturer posts for the product to work.
-That’s because o0nly a small portion of the sealer enter the coolant system and then, only when the engine cools down.
+That’s because only a small portion of the sealer enters the coolant system and then, only when the engine cools down.

 What’s in coolant stop leak products?